jackpink/pink.ai/content/blog/Creating-asynchronously-and-updating-state/index.md

 Seems to work!
 But feels pretty hacky and messy

-> Also note the useEffect needlessly firing a second time in the console, after we change `createResult` to false.
+> Also note the useEffect needlessly firing a second time in the console, after we change `createResult` to false